joshsdesk/README_Challenge/README.md

 ## Contributing

-create a new branch, and submit a pull request."
+create a new branch, and submit a pull request

 ## Tests